openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

 Newer release available
 ~~~~~~~~~~~~~~~~~~~~~~~

-- See :doc:`Ubuntu 22.04 Root on ZFS for Raspberry Pi <./Ubuntu 22.04 Root on ZFS for Raspberry Pi>` for new
+- See :doc:`Ubuntu 22.04 Root on ZFS for Raspberry Pi
+  <./Ubuntu 22.04 Root on ZFS for Raspberry Pi>` for new installs.
+This guide
-  installs.
+  is no longer receiving most updates.
+It continues to exist for reference
+  for existing installs that followed it.

 Caution
 ~~~~~~~